 Named in honour of the wartime monarch Queen Wilhelmina of the Netherlands.
-Wilhelmina Helena Pauline Maria (August 31, 1880 – November 28, 1962).
-She was queen from AD1890 until her abdication through illness in AD1948.
-She was best known for her role in World War II, in which she proved to be a great inspiration to the Dutch resistance, from her exile to the UK.
-It is part of the area known as The Dutch Village which as well as this road includes The Netherlands and Woodpark Lane.
+Wilhelmina Helena Pauline Maria (August 31, 1880 – November 28, 1962) was queen from 1890 until her abdication through illness in 1948.
+She was best known for her role in World War Two, in which she proved to be a great inspiration to the Dutch resistance, from her exile to the UK.
+It is part of the area known as The Dutch Village which as well as this road includes The Netherlands and Woodplace Lane.
 It is so-called because the first part of the estate was designed and built during the 1920s to 1930s by a Dutch firm who used Dutch workers and materials.
 It was described by its Dutch architect Wouter Hamdorff as a “modern Dutch garden village”.
-Construction stopped in 1937 and the remaining section of the estate and its buildings designed and completed after the second World War by a different architect and building firm.
+Construction stopped in 1937 and the remaining section of the estate and its buildings designed and completed after World War Two by a different architect and building firm.

 426 total views, 1 views today